SamKeathley/small-projects/hangman/README.md

 # Hangman

 Classic hangman game.
 Select a letter to firgure out the word before the man hangs.
+This is mainly practice with SVGs.